-We are regularly asked ‘what are the key do’s and don’ts of a call centre agent?’, and a major don’t that agents are often not taught, is the problem of not knowing what to NEVER say.
+We are regularly asked ‘what are the key do’s and don’ts of a call centre agent?’ and a major ‘do’ is making agents aware of what NEVER to say.

-Whilst agents are frequently told what to say, in the form of a script, informing staff of statements that negatively influence a customer-agent interaction are often ignored.
+While agents are frequently told what to say in the form of a script, informing staff of statements that negatively influence a customer–agent is often neglected.

 1. “We don’t deal with that”

 If you work in sales and your current caller has a question about billing, then it’s probably true – you don’t deal with that.
 But this is a really negative way of wording it.

 Sore throats, noisy neighbours and printer problems are the type of things we ‘deal with’.
 Telling the customer you don’t ‘deal with that’ makes them feel like an inconvenience and a burden.